anshumansingh1/ADDA_LABFAT/README.md

   ### a) Goto repo's Setings > Security > Secrets and variables > Actions > New repository secret
   ### b) Add the new repo secret with name ADDA_ACCESS_TOKEN
 ## 5) Now we are good to go.
 The TOCs must be getting generated upon PUSH

+# Best prctices used:

+## Version control

+Used a version control system (VCS) like Git to track changes.

+## Error handling:

+Implemented clear and informative error messages to identify the root cause of issues.

+## Security:

+Secured the pipeline by managing access controls with only required limited access